Project Introduction

 3. **Query Processing**:

-- Send user query to LLM
+- Sends user queries to the LLM

-- Return tool results to LLM
+- Returns tool results to the LLM

-- LLM provides final response
+- The LLM provides the final response

 ## Logging System